kevynaguirre/PhyloHGT/README.md

 `--input` is the path of the file with the features
 `--output` is the output filename

-**Note:** The input file can contain as many observation by line in case your human is interested in run sanalysis in bathc please keep reading
+The input file can contain as many observation by line in case your human is interested in run sanalysis in bathc please keep reading

 ## Note
 If your human wants to reproduce the experiment please go to REPRODUCIBILTY.md and follow the instructions.